usa-m/usa-m/README.md

 Hello, there 👋 !

 Nice to see you!
-I'm Usama, an engineer and life-long learner having experience of working in the prestigious, military defense-related :basecampy: aviation ✈️ industry 🏭 for many years; and remain keenly interested in:
+I'm Usama, an engineer and life-long learner having experience of working in the prestigious, military defense-related :basecampy: aviation ✈️ industry 🏭 for many years; keenly interested in:

 &nbsp; &nbsp; 👀 &nbsp; &nbsp; Reading 📚, writing 🖋️, and teaching 🎓 in-depth; everything relating technology